adrianherd/pet-store/README.md

 ## Test
 Run `npx nx test pet-store` to run all unit tests related to the application.

-## Integration test
+## Cypress Tests
-Run `npx nx e2e pet-store-e2e` to start a Cypress session that lets you individually run tests.
+Run `npx nx open-cypress pet-store-e2e` to start a Cypress session that lets you individually run tests.
 Note that the name change of `pet-store-e2e` is because e2e cypress tests are considered to be their own application in NX.

 ## Explore the project graph